xcart/xcart-docs/_pages/devs_en/basics/how_to_find_out_what_page_is_currently_running.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2014-12-22 00:00'
 title: How to find out what page is currently running
 identifier: ref_SmN15f4r
-updated_at: 2014-12-22 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Developer docs
   - Demo module
+published: true
+order: 100
 ---
 ## Introduction

 This article teaches X-Cart developers how to determine what page is currently opened.
 For the sake of example, we will create a simple mod that will show different messages depending on whether **home**, **category** or **checkout** page is opened.
 If any other page is opened, then no message will be shown.